maksimryndin/distributed-book/src/consistency/time.md

 LOgical clocks (events are concurrent just because two processes do not know about each other till some messages exchange occurs even the events have some *physical time* ordering) wall clocks are never perfectly synchronized

-Async vs sync system
-Reliable vs unreliable (fault models) system

-Synchronous system assume that there is some bound (known in advance) on the delivery time of messages between nodes.
-Asynchronous system assumes that there is no such a bound.
-Asynchrounous system seems to be more suitable for nodes interacting via networks but there is no known consensus for such a model.

-So partial synchronous model[[DLS88] C. Dwork, N. A. Lynch, and L. J. Stockmeyer.
-Consensus in the presence of partial synchrony.] is used

-partial synchrony, which (roughly stated) says that the network will be periodically synchronous for short intervals of time.
-In such intervals of synchrony, all 24 undelivered messages will be delivered in less than time δ, for some fixed bound δ.
-The bound δ does not have to be known in advance (the protocol is initialized with a reasonable bound, but will dynamically adapt and increase this bound if it is too small).

-a distributed system is asynchronous if there is no bound on message delay, clock drift, or the time necessary to execute a step.
-Thus, to say that a system is asynchronous is to make no timing assumptions whatsoever (Chandra)

-Full connectivity (all nodes are connected) vs partial With Byzantine faults vs without

-Fault modes
-fail-stop nodes may fail by stopping/crashing byzantine - nodes my fail by misbehaving or even intentionally misbehaving

-Time synchronization
-Fault detection

-FLP 85 - no consensus in async distributed system.
-So we should introduce some synchronicity.
-For example, by introducing failure detectors (pings, timeouts, heartbeats).
-Chandra: accuracy vs liveness of failure detectors lease and leased clocks

-Lamport Pease consensus impossible even in a synchronous distributed system when BFT faults are possible and one third or more processes fail (N <= 3F)

-Framework with pluggable fault modes, fault detection algorithms, consensus protocols?

 [^lamport] See the seminal paper [Time, Clocks, and the Ordering of Events in a Distributed System](https://amturing.acm.org/p558-lamport.pdf) by Leslie Lamport